Skip to main content

 STEP 12

-Now do the same for the right end house using the Corner house R option.
+Do the same for the right corner home using the option Hoekwoning R.

-We now have a full block configured for the plan configurator.
-That is, the options are ready.
-However, we can additionally provide a cost indication per home.
-After all, there is a cost/price difference between the intermediate and front houses.
-Each Home has certain properties that you can fill in and/or modify.
-You can do this through the icon.
-The Price property is one of them.
-Any options that are enabled on the model are added to this amount.
+We now have a complete block configured for the Plan Configurator.
+Options are ready.
+We can also add a cost indication per home-there is a price difference between mid-terrace and corner homes.
+Each Home has properties you can edit via the icon.
+Price is one of those properties.
+Any active options are added to this amount.

 PC Estate Properties